oslokommune/okctl/userdocs/src/application/upgrading.md

 ![okctl](/img/application-upgrade-diff.png)

-When you have reapplied all changes for all files, all that is left is committing and pushing the changes.
+When you have reapplied all changes for all files, all that is left to do is committing and pushing the changes.

 ```shell
 git add .